robert-hh/micropython/docs/mimxrt/tutorial/intro.rst

 The first thing you need is a board with an i.MXRT chip.
 The MicroPython software supports the i.MXRT chip itself and any board should work.
-The main characteristic of a board is how the GPIO pins are connected to the outside world, and whether it includes a built-in USB-serial convertor to make the UART available to your PC.
+The main characteristic of a board is how the GPIO pins are connected to the outside world, and whether it includes a built-in USB-serial converter to make the UART available to your PC.

 Names of pins will be given in this tutorial using the chip names (eg GPIO2)